epfl-ada/ada-2024-project-inspiration/README.md

 Berend:Ethnicity: Make a function to define ethnicity value of a film
 Albane:Statistic analysis
 Flore: Statistic analysis
-Francesco: Ethnicity: better definition of ethnic groups. and find a punchy project name
+Francesco: Ethnicity: better definition of ethnic groups.

-### **Question for TAs**

-- We have many very specific ethnicities and we want to have more general ethnicities.
-This is now done manually, but ideally we would like to use something like openai to automate this.
-Is this possible?
-And then do we have the ‘license’ or do we have a quota of questions asked, since we encountered some problems when trying to call openai directly from the script (it said the question quota was exhausted).

-- What percentage of successful films should we target as a threshold to ensure meaningful outputs in our analysis?

 ## Milestone 3

+### Clean the data
+#### On the given dataset
+From the given datasets, we have cleaned the data by removing missing values and non-usable characters.
+We kept only the column of interest :
+- GENERAL : Movie name, release date, ratings , Wikipedia_ID, Box office revenue, Movie countries, Movies languages, actor ethnicity
+#### additional datasets
+We have also cleaned the additional datasets we imported.
+We kept only the columns of interest and removed the missing values.
+We also merged the datasets to our original data.
+After defining our diversity and success criteria.

 ### Treatment of the diversity data and establishing the coefficient

 #### 1) Treating the ethnicities